A French chef once said “the secret of life is … butter”.

 - 2 teaspoons of Lawry’s Seasoning Salt

 Mix all ingredients in a deep saucepan.
-Stir all ingredients until it all blends together.
-Heat the mixture in medium temperature for an hour, stirring occasionally until it thickens.
-This may take an hour.
-Let the mixture cool and place it in a glass jar or, if ready, apply it to your meats and poultry.
+Continue to stir all ingredients until they all blend together.
+Heat the mixture in medium temperature for an hour, stirring occasionally until the sauce thickens.
+This may take up to an hour.
+Let the mixture cool and then place it in a glass jar or, if ready to eat right away, apply it to your meats and poultry.